amandajyu/OOP-A1/README.md

 # OOP-A1
-CS3560 Object-Oriented Design and Programming Programming Assignment 1 - iVote Simulator
+CS3560 Object-Oriented Design and Programming Programming Assignment 1 - iVote Simulator. <br>
 A simulation based on a live poll (kahoot or mentimeter) using the good OOP principles learned in class.